 Books should stress, she said, that a little drink creates an uncontrollable craving for more.
 They should illustrate the “appalling effects of drinking habits upon the citizenship of the nation.”
 Of course, they should omit the fact that doctors used alcohol for medicinal purposes.

-Temperance should not be relegated to an appendix; it should “be the chief and not the subordinate topic” in physiology texts, she wrote.
+Temperance should not be relegated to an appendix.
+It should “be the chief and not the subordinate topic” in texts, she wrote.
 WCTU members, following Hunt’s lead, barraged publishers with petitions signed by school board officials and educators.

-In 1891 she presented the WCTU convention with a list of twenty-five approved books.22 Temperance materials made no distinction between drinking and alcohol abuse, which were portrayed as one and the same.
+In 1891 she presented the WCTU convention with a list of twenty-five approved books.22 The books made no distinction between drinking and alcohol abuse.
+They were were portrayed as one and the same.

-The textbooks approved by Mary Hunt and then endorsed by the WCTU reflected the view that “any quantity of alcohol in any form was toxic and when consumed regularly produced inheritable disorders into the third generation.”23
+The textbooks approved by Mary Hunt and then endorsed by the WCTU were similar.
+They reflected a simple view. “[A]ny quantity of alcohol in any form was toxic and when consumed regularly produced inheritable disorders into the third generation.”23

 One such textbook asserted as “scientific” the idea that: